Going to court

 What can the judge decide?

-The Judge could decide that the Convenor’s Statement is not correct and that would be the end of the case.
-There would not be a hearing of the CYCT.
+The Judge could decide that the Convenor’s Statement is not correct and there would not be a hearing of the CYCT.

-If the Judge decides that the Convenor’s Statement is correct or some of it is correct then the Judge sends the case back to the CYCT.
-It is the Tribunal members who make the final decision about what happens to the child.
+If the Judge decides that the Convenor’s Statement is correct or some of it is correct then the Judge sends the young person back to the CYCT.
+It is the Tribunal members who make the final decision about what happens.